aparedesum/frontend-nanodegree-neighborhood-project/README.md

 About:

-This project display a map with 5 markers in Lima city, and when you click on one of those markers, it uses foursquare api for getting info about places near the selected location.
+This project displays a map with 5 markers in Lima city, and when you click on one of those markers, it uses foursquare api for getting info about places near the selected location.

 Also, it includes a search bar for filtering the locations.